kaitlynd6133/sep10-freedom-project/prep/content.md

   ## Intro/Context/Overview:
-  * Technology plays a huge role in business success.
+  * Technology has played a huge role in business success.
 There are many apps, new technologies, and equipments that are helpful making work easier and more effecient.
   * Business has helped with economic growth.

   ## Categories: